-Owlbeech Woods is restored heathland that supports a rare selection of flora and fauna.
+Owlbeech Woods covers 55 acres and is restored heathland that supports a rare selection of flora and fauna.
 Grazing animals – cattle, sheep and domestic horses – are used to help create and maintain the woodland habitats.

 Meeting place – In the car park which is at the farthest end of Owlbeech Way.
 MORE INFORMATION

 Southwater Country Park

 This 90 acre site, created from a former brickworks, has a large lake and good, surfaced paths which provide an easy-going lakeside walk.
 The Quarry, on the other side of Cripplegate Lane, is a natural conservation area home to lizards, kingfishers and butterflies.